monsoonmaelstrom/book2/book2.md

 “Like what?”
 Liam asks evenly.

 “Wrong.
 Am I always wrong?”
 I ask desperately.
-Liam’s words were laced with just enough magic to take the edge off, but I’m still steps away from a full blown panic attack.
+Liam’s words were laced with precisely enough magic to take the edge off, but I’m still steps away from a full blown panic attack.

 “What do you mean?”

-“She said I couldn’t manage my power, and here I am leaking power onto you and not even noticing it just because I’m… excited,” I finish lamely.
+“She said I couldn’t manage my power, and here I am leaking power onto you and not even noticing it because I’m… excited,” I finish lamely.

 Liam laughs.